 Utilising a mixture of translocated, original and replica buildings.
 The museum also displays a huge collection of artefacts, working vehicles and equipment as well as livestock.
 The experience is brought to life by costumed interpreters.

-There is lots to see and do at Beamish Museum.
-Following your first visit you can make unlimited visits to Beamish museum for free over the next 12 months.
+There’s lots to see and do at Beamish Museum.
+Following your first visit, you can make unlimited visits to Beamish Museum for free over the next 12 months.
 This offers excellent value for money, with numerous events going on throughout the year making each visit a unique one.

 About Beamish Museum